Short Sessions, Part 19

 This is a blog series about the latest video games I’ve played recently, with my hidden personal notes.

-This is a blog series about the latest video games I’ve played recently, with my hidden personal notes.
-I decided to stop my balanced reviews, since I couldn’t escape the feeling that almost no one was reading them.
+This is a blog series about the latest PC games I’ve played recently, with my personal notes.
+I’ve decided to pause my balanced reviews, since I couldn’t escape the feeling that almost no one was reading them.